inzapp/sbd/README.md

 <img src="/md/res.jpg" width="500">

 ## Structure
-The output value is a one-channel image of n * m.<br>
+The output of the network is a binary image as much as the number of trained classes.<br>
-Before extracting the output, use one filter and a 1 * 1 kernel to perform the convolution.<br>
+Before extracting the output, network use one filter and a 1 * 1 kernel to perform the convolution.<br>

-The number of output layers is the same as the number of training classes and generates training data for each class in the sbd.load function when loading training data.<br>
 <img src="/md/structure.jpg" width="800">